I love to travel and explore new places. I hope my articles encourage you to visit them too.

 The contact details for the moose park are as follows.
 Gårdsjö Älgpark AB, GÅRDSJÖ 127, 744 91 Heby, Sweden.
 Phone: +46-70-3536060.
 The nearest train station is Morgongåva.

 Meet Leffe “The Moose Man”

 Leffe spends many hours every day with his moose family.
 When the moose calves are newly born he spends 24 hours a day with them and their mothers.
 This means they get to know him and trust him.
-They think he is one of their herd and so a great relationship is built between the famer and the wild animals.
+They think he's one of the herd and so a great relationship is built between the farmer and the wild animals.
 He provides them with a secure, semi-wild environment on his farm.
-In return he takes small groups of tourists to his fields and woods to see them.
+In return, he takes small groups of tourists to his fields and woods to see them.

 How The Moose Man Began

 A Moose Safari Is Family Fun

 The tour (or safari) of the moose park takes place via a specially adapted tractor trailer.
 Leffe has built a long seat on top of a standard farm trailer.
 It can carry over 100 people at a time.
 The bench has been built so that all visitors are seated facing outwards, towards the moose.
 Leffe makes several stops and entices the moose nearer by giving them treats.
 Visitors are not allowed to dismount from the trailer as the moose are only tame when handled by the farmer.
 They are large, heavy animals and their antlers can cause serious injury if they are provoked.